jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 New issues are subject to triage.
 A developer will triage your new issue by doing the following:

-1. Read the item
+1. Read the issue
 2. Search the existing issues and mark it as a duplicate if necessary
 3. If additional information is required, add a comment requesting it
-4. If the item is ready to be worked on, assign it to a milestone
+4. If the issue is ready to be worked on, assign it to a milestone
-5. Apply appropriate labels to the item (see examples below)
+5. Apply appropriate labels to the issue (see examples below)

 You may start to work on your issue as soon as you file it.
 Please work with a triager if they have any questions about your issue so that